 The service controlled infection risk well.
-Staff used equipment and control measures to protect patients, themselves and others from infection.
+Staff used equipment and control measures to protect patients, themselves, and others from infection.
 They kept equipment and the premises visibly clean.

 Waiting areas were clean with suitable furnishings.
-Environmental cleaning was performed by housekeeping staff in the evenings.
+Environmental cleaning was performed by housekeeping staff from the independent hospital on the same site.
+There was a service level agreement in place for this.
 Staff used a communications log to communicate any concerns.
 Cleaning records were up-to-date and demonstrated that all areas were cleaned regularly.
+Cleaning staff could be contacted during the shift if ad-hoc cleaning was needed.